 (b) The special case, when agreed on or settled as aforesaid, shall be transmitted to the Master by the appellant, who shall also, within thirty days after the notice of appeal was filed as aforesaid, set the special ease down for rehearing and give notice thereof to the other party.

-[Section 108 amended by No. 66 of 1954 s.
+[Section 108 amended: No. 66 of 1954 s.
 36.]

 109. Appeal may be by way of rehearing